Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 They may also recommend this procedure if you experience:

-- heavy menstrual bleeding that lasts for eight days or longer
+- heavy menstrual bleeding that lasts for 8 days or longer, per the Mayo Clinic

 - bleeding between periods